csbala/YouTube-Download/README.md

   ```
 - This will:
   - Create the folder `C:\Users\Hp Victus\AppData\Local\FoundryVTT\Data\Music_Import\apple` if it doesn’t exist.
-  - Download `.webm` files from the URLs in `links.txt` directly to the specified folder, with cleaned file names (e.g., "A freezie.webm").
+  - Download `.webm` files from the URLs in `links.txt` directly to the specified folder, using the full YouTube video title (e.g., "Scarlet Nexus Digital Soundtrack | A freezie [EXTENDED]..webm").
   - Generate `playlist.json` in the specified folder after downloading.

 ### Step 3: Import the JSON into Foundry VTT